smartoptics/sosnmp/docs/source/upgrade.rst

 .. important::

    We only published 5.1.0 release, and we are not planning to publish any more 5.x releases.
-The 5.1.0 release was published to ensure a smooth transition for users who are still using the 4.x releases.
+The 5.1.0 release was published to ensure smooth transition for users who are still using the 4.x releases.

    We consider the 5.1.0 release as a stepping stone to the 6.x releases,